efeacer/ConcurrentMatMul/README.md

 # MatMul
-Testing the performance of serial, concurrent and parallel matrix multiplication algorithms.
+Testing the performance of concurrent matrix multiplication by creating a separate thread for each row of the multiplicand matrix.

-### Task list:
-- [x] Serial
-- [x] Concurrent
-- [ ] Parallel